vanUbor/Wiremock/README.md

 ### Admin API

-As SSMWUI is basically just a super simple wrapper (providing a Web UI) around [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net), you can just use the [Admin API](https://github.com/WireMock-Net/WireMock.Net/wiki/Admin-API-Reference) of WireMock.NET.
+As SSWMUI is basically just a super simple wrapper (providing a Web UI) around [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net), you can just use the [Admin API](https://github.com/WireMock-Net/WireMock.Net/wiki/Admin-API-Reference) of WireMock.NET.
-(by default each service starts with the Admin API enabled - you can disable this)
+(by default each service starts with the Admin API enabled - you can disable it)

 ### Configuration Page

 Each service has a very limited configuration page, you can access via the "Settings" button on each service row.
-The settings should be self-explanatory, if not.
-Please see WireMock.NET, as the settings are just 1:1 to the original.
+The settings should be self-explanatory, if not, please see WireMock.NET, as the settings are just 1:1 to the original.

 ## Mappings

 ![startPageScreen.png](.assets/mappingsPageScreen.png)

+The Mapping page shows all active mappings on a service.
+You can configure the mappings via a json file in your browser.
+To see details on how mappings work, see the [WireMock.NET WIKI](https://github.com/WireMock-Net/WireMock.Net/wiki)

 # Code

 ## Build